Close

 Conjuring the Diaspora: Myths, Legends, and Classics Reimagined

-Check out authors Ryka Aoki ( opens in a new windowLight From Uncommon Stars), Aliette de Bodard ( opens in a new windowFireheart Tiger), Shelley Parker-Chan ( opens in a new windowShe Who Became the Sun), and Nghi Vo ( opens in a new windowThe Chosen and the Beautiful) for a discussion of how the Asian diaspora intersects with storytelling in the speculative fiction space.
+Check out authors Ryka Aoki (Light From Uncommon Stars), Aliette de Bodard (Fireheart Tiger), Shelley Parker-Chan (She Who Became the Sun), and Nghi Vo (The Chosen and the Beautiful) for a discussion of how the Asian diaspora intersects with storytelling in the speculative fiction space.
 This panel was co-hosted with the Bronx Book Festival.

 Rewatch below via Facebook: